alemanoelsilva/alemanoelsilva/README.md

 I am a highly motivated and detail-oriented individual, with a passion for solving complex problems and creating intuitive, user-friendly solutions.
 I am always looking for new ways to improve my skills and stay up-to-date with the latest developments in the field.

-Thank you for taking the time to visit my profile.
-I hope you find it helpful and informative, and I look forward to connecting with you and discussing potential opportunities.

 - 🔭 I’m currently working as Node.js Developer
 - 🌱 I’m currently learning DevOps and Cloud (AWS)
 - 💬 Ask me about everything